 On placement you'll be able to take on roles such as finance assistant, assurance intern, and internal auditor, gaining experience of working directly in industry and putting your first two years of learning into practice.

 |Business School Mobility||120|

 In your final year, you will undertake compulsory modules in financial accounting, management accounting and international financial management.

 Optional modules make up half of your time and you have a wide range of modules to choose from including: taxation; behavioural finance; derivative securities; and accounting development and change.

 |International Financial Management||20|

 Teaching and assessment

-You'll learn from qualified chartered accountants and gain sector insight with regular guest lectures from leading accountancy firms and experts from business.
+You'll learn from qualified chartered accountants and gain sector insight from leading accountancy firms and experts from business.

 We're a Bloomberg Experiential Learning Partner, so you'll also have the option to self-study the Bloomberg Market Concepts certificate.

 This practical course will equip you with technical skills and the knowledge to confidently apply them in real-world scenarios.